c0dedbear/mindful-track-public/privacy.md

 - To provide all the features specified in the subscription service.
 - To provide effective support to you during your use of the app.
-- To understand how Mindful Track services are used and to improve our services.
+- To understand how Mindful Space services are used and to improve our services.
 - To synchronize data between your Apple devices.

 ## Will you send me emails?